natterstefan/action-eligible-actor/README.md

 ## Usage

-Instead of adding `if` conditions to individual workflows and steps, use this action to standardize and easily manage which actor can perform which workflow.
-Simply add the action to your workflow, define `rulesFile` and the `ruleId` to apply to and decide if the workflow should fail silently (`failSilently`) or not.
+Add the action to your workflow, define `rulesFile` and the `ruleId` to apply to and decide if the workflow should fail silently (`failSilently`) or not.